Kapeli/cheatset/README.md

 * The `introduction` and the `notes` of the cheat sheet
 * The `name` and the `notes` of the entries

+Syntax highlighting is supported (see Ruby code in the sample).
+For a list of supported languages, see [Rouge's Demo Page](http://rouge.jayferd.us/demo)

 For more complete examples look at some of
 [the actual cheat sheets](https://github.com/Kapeli/cheatsheets/tree/master/cheatsheets).